 - The main disadvantage of having a contract phone is the main advantage of having prepaid phones or plans.
 You can save so much money on a monthly internet plan and more that you can buy your desired latest smartphone at the smartphone festivals.
 With no hidden charge or fee, you’ll feel like having a more transparent relationship with your carrier.

-- If you feel uncomfortable to use any service or buy anything on credit, contract phone plans are a strict no to you.
+- If you feel uncomfortable using any service or buy anything on credit, contract phone plans are a strict no to you.
 Only with prepaid plans, you can stay worry-free of any credit dues.
 It’s for those who believe in spending as much as you earn without any dues.

 - With the flexibility of having your own phone and less compatibility issue, you can enjoy the latest smartphones.
 Just look for the network compatibility of your phone and your desired carrier’s network technology.
 If your phone supports both GSM and CDMA network technology, you won’t even have to check which carrier you’re using.
 This is the benefit of having more smartphone choices than contract phone plans.